-- 1. Remove the tiedown eyelet and the lug wrench from the trunk (page 7-3). - Wrap a flathead screwdriver or similar tool with a soft cloth to prevent damage to the bumper and open the cap located on the front and rear bumper.
+- 1. Remove the tiedown eyelet, lug wrench, and jack lever from the trunk (page 7-3). - Wrap the jack lever with a soft cloth to prevent damage to the bumper and open the cap located on the front and rear bumper.